cortexlabs/cortex/docs/cluster/install.md

 # Navigate to the iris classification example
 cd cortex/examples/iris

-# Deploy the application to the cluster
+# Deploy the model to the cluster
 cortex deploy

 # View the status of the deployment
-cortex status --watch
+cortex get --watch

 # Classify a sample
 cortex predict iris-type irises.json